MixueB/cs4348-project3/devlog.md

 # 12/1/24 10:43 AM
 I have started to work on implementing the B Tree functionality and am hoping to finish by later today.
 Once the B Tree functions are implemented I will also integrate the menu in project3.py.

+# 12/2/24 6:02 PM
+I have implemented the other menu command functions that were not implemented yesterday.
+While testing I realized that some of my B Tree functionality was not working correctly, so I fixed this today as well.
+I initially did not understand what the minumum degree means for the tree but understand now.
+I will continue to test throughout the week.